dmitriy7777/AngularRxJsAndRouting/my-angular-app/README.md

 #Description
-Test application - it shows how to use rxjs and routing.
+Test application - it shows how to use rxjs and routing and modal.

 # MyAngularApp